Vegar Eggen Hedenstad: Club career

-Hedenstad was born in Elverum and played for Elverum Fotball where he made his senior debut in the Third Division in 2006, at the age of 14 and became the youngest ever senior player at the team.
+Hedenstad was born in Elverum Municipality and played for Elverum Fotball where he made his senior debut in the Third Division in 2006, at the age of 14 and became the youngest ever senior player at the team.
 At the age of 16, Hedenstad played on a team consisting of local talents in a show-match against HamKam, and HamKam's head coach Arne Erlandsen approached Hedenstad immediately after the match and stated that he wanted to sign him.
 However, Hedenstad signed for Stabæk and joined the club ahead of the 2008 season.

 Hedenstad made his debut in Tippeligaen on 7 June 2008 against Strømsgodset and made a total of three appearances during the 2008 season when Stabæk won Tippeligaen, enough to earn him a championship-medal.
 The next season, Hedenstad was playing regularly on the team that finished third in Tippeligaen and won bronze-medals.

 On 17 July 2012, Hedenstad signed a four-year deal with Bundesliga outfit SC Freiburg, and became the second footballer from Elverum in the Bundesliga, after Terje Olsen who played for Bayer Leverkusen in the 1980s.
 He was injured after five minutes in his first match for Freiburg, during the team's pre-season tour to Austria.
 Hedenstad made his debut in the Bundesliga when Freiburg lost 2–0 to Bayer Leverkusen on 1 September 2012.

 On 4 July 2014, Hedenstad joined Eintracht Braunschweig on a one-year loan deal.

 Hedenstad joined FC St. Pauli in the summer 2016.

 In February 2017 he joined Rosenborg.
 In December 2020 it was announced Hedenstad would leave Rosenborg after 4 seasons after his contract expired at the end of the year.

 On 5 January 2021, Hedenstad signed for Süper Lig club Fatih Karagümrük.